Yodata/real-estate/src/pages/docs/topic/using-service-area.md

 ---
-menu: Reference
+title: Reference
 ---

 # Using Service Area Data

 ## General Info

 Real estate brokerages contract with HSF Affiliates to become franchisees within one of its franchises, such as Berkshire Hathaway HomeServices.
 Each franchisee has permission to complete real estate transactions within certain cities and/or postal codes.
 The geographic locations within which a franchisee has permission to do business are called Effective Service Areas, or ServiceAreas.

 ServiceAreas are established for a variety of reasons.
 They may be used to locate companies, route leads, and/or manage referrals.
 There may be instances where a ServiceArea should be recognized for one reason but not for another.
 For example, one of franchisee XX999’s ServiceAreas might be available for use in referrals but not for lead routing.
 Each ServiceArea record includes attributes that specify how the information can be used.
 Each vendor must look at the attribute that represents their type of business and use or ignore ServiceArea information accordingly.

 Each franchisee has one or more offices designated as a “relocation office”.
 Each of a franchisee’s ServiceAreas is assigned to a specific relocation office.
 That way, if a franchisee has more than one relocation office then referrals for specific areas are always channeled to the correct location.

 It is possible that more than one franchisee has permission to service a city or postal code.
 For that reason, each ServiceArea includes a Sort Order that tells vendors the order in which to display relocation offices associated with the ServiceAreas for the selected city or postal code.
 Each ServiceArea also includes a Weight so that vendors know how to route leads to franchisees’ relocation offices.

 ## Geographic Details

 If a franchisee services multiple cities and/or postal codes (and they usually do), then there will be multiple ServiceArea records for the franchisee – one per city or postal code that is serviced.

 Each ServiceArea record includes a combination of data that either defines a specific city or a specific postal code serviced by the franchisee.
 The kind field indicates whether it is a city or postal code being defined.
 When kind = “City”, the postalCode field will not be present.
 When kind = “PostalCode”, the addressLocality field will show the primary city associated with the postal code.

 **Example 1:** If the ServiceArea is for the city of Woodland Hills, CA then the following info would be provided.